 One evening in September, my other-half and I were sitting in our kitchen with a cup of tea after work.
-He was telling me about his day and the politics going on in his office as I was catching up on messages on my phone after being stuck in back-to-back meetings for hours on end.
-While digging through my email I saw something which caused me to let out a loud F-bomb: I’d received a message to let me know that someone had nominated Later Levels for a UK Blog Award.
+While checking my email, I saw something which caused me to let out a loud F-bomb: I’d received a message to let me know that someone had nominated Later Levels for a UK Blog Award.

 A similar event occurred two months later.
 I was sitting in a three-hour long presentation recently when my phone alerted me to a new email.
 In case it was something to do with work, perhaps a notification that one of the IT systems had gone down, I had a quick look to see what was going on and what I found caused me to utter another F-bomb under my breath.
 At least I thought it was under my breath – but a colleague turned around to laugh at me so I maybe wasn’t as quiet as I thought (oops).